Martin Scorsese: 1990–1999: Established director

 If The Age of Innocence alienated and confused some fans, then Kundun (1997) went several steps further, offering an account of the early life of Tenzin Gyatso, the 14th Dalai Lama, the People's Liberation Army's entry into Tibet, and the Dalai Lama's subsequent exile to India.
 Not only a departure in subject matter, Kundun saw Scorsese employing a fresh narrative and visual approach.
 Traditional dramatic devices were substituted for a trance-like meditation achieved through an elaborate tableau of colorful visual images.
 The film was a source of turmoil for its distributor, Buena Vista Pictures, which was planning significant expansion into the Chinese market at the time.
 Initially defiant in the face of pressure from Chinese officials, Disney has since distanced itself from the project, hurting Kundun's commercial profile.
 In the short term, the sheer eclecticism in evidence enhanced the director's reputation.
 In the long term, however, it appears Kundun has been sidelined in most critical appraisals of the director, mostly noted as a stylistic and thematic detour.
-Kundun was the Scorsese's second attempt to profile the life of a great religious leader, following The Last Temptation of Christ.
+Kundun was Scorsese's second attempt to profile the life of a great religious leader, following The Last Temptation of Christ.

 Bringing Out the Dead (1999) was a return to familiar territory, with the director and writer Paul Schrader constructing a pitch-black comic take on their own earlier Taxi Driver.
 Like earlier Scorsese-Schrader collaborations, its final scenes of spiritual redemption explicitly recall the films of Robert Bresson.
 (It is also worth noting that the film's incident-filled nocturnal setting is reminiscent of After Hours.)
 It received generally positive reviews, although not the universal critical acclaim of some of his other films.
 It stars Nicolas Cage, Ving Rhames, John Goodman, Tom Sizemore, and Patricia Arquette.

 On various occasions Scorsese has been asked to present the Honorary Academy Award during the Oscar telecast.
 In 1998, at the 70th Academy Awards, Scorsese presented the award to film legend Stanley Donen.
 When accepting the award Donen quipped, "Marty this is backwards, I should be giving this to you, believe me".
 In 1999, at the 71st Academy Awards, Scorsese and De Niro presented the award to film director Elia Kazan.
 This was a controversial pick for the academy due to Kazan's involvement with the Hollywood blacklist in the 1950s.
 Several members of the audience including Nick Nolte and Ed Harris refused to applaud Kazan when he received the award while others such as Warren Beatty, Meryl Streep, Kathy Bates, and Kurt Russell gave him a standing ovation.